daniel-infosec/bluehound/README.md

 * Installs Docker
 * Installs Docker-compose
 * Setups a transparent docker network interface so the containers can communicate with the Domain
+* Configures the docker-compose file based on selected interface
 * Creates a gMSA (https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/manage-serviceaccounts)

 ## Frequency